Umbragloom/website/content/posts/tutorials/Website.md

 themes/terminal
 ```

-This will install all information you need to utilize the theme on your
+This will install all files you need to utilize the theme on your
 website, in a dedicated theme folder within your root folder of your website.

 From here just follow the documentation to set up the theme and your ready to